scottshambaugh/monaco/examples/README.md

 complicated program inputs and outputs, and postprocessing that data into outvars of different shapes and types.

-aerodynamic drag and the magnus effect from topspin.
+The simulation does not perform robust integration.
+But it does model wind, aerodynamic drag and the magnus effect from topspin.
 Home runs are highlighted.

 <p float="left" align="center">